jacques42/photobooth/README.md

 *************
 Configuration
 *************
 Check photobooth admin settings area for subsection "Remote Buzzer" and detailed settings.
+Set "Raspberry Pi Pin Number" to 0 (zero) for to disable GPIO monitoring functionality.

-Make sure to set the IP address of the Photobooth web server.
+**Make sure to set the IP address of the Photobooth web server in the admin settings**

 For debugging switch on dev settings in photobooth.
 Server logs will be written to the data-tmp directory of the photobooth installation (i.e. "data/tmp/io_server.log").
 Clients will log server communication information to the browser console.